vostrenkov/EazyJoy/README.md

 # FreeJoy
-OpenJoy implements USB HID joystick device with flexible configuration.
+FreeJoy implements USB HID joystick device with flexible configuration.
 It is based on STM32F103C8 microcontroller and supports up to 8 analog axes and 12 digital inputs (buttons).

 ## Flexibility
 FreeJoy allows to select the configuration of joystick device you exectly need.
 For example you can choose any of axes shown below: